-Intent PS 6.1 Implement Public School Concurrency-

-The City shall manage the timing of petitions for future land use, rezoning, and subdivision and site plans for residential development to ensure adequate school capacity is available consistent with adopted level of service standards for public school concurrency.
+Intent PS 6.1 Implement Public School Concurrency.
+The City shall manage the timing of petitions for future land use, rezoning, and subdivision and site plans for residential development to ensure adequate school capacity is available consistent with adopted level of service standards for public school concurrency

-Strategy PS 6.1.1- Public School Concurrency Standards
+Strategy PS 6.1.1- Public School Concurrency Standards.

-Consistent with the Interlocal Agreement for Public School Facility Planning as it may be amended, the School Board and County agree to the following standards for school concurrency in Sarasota County:
+Consistent with the Interlocal Agreement for Public School Facility Planning, the School Board and County agree to the following standards for school concurrency in Sarasota County: